 - Perform and maintain bulk files and tasks

 Like the other integration tools, Workday EIBs are built into the Workday software and are accessible through the Workday user interface (UI).
-EIBs allow you to create both internal and external integrations by using their pre-built graphical interface.
-EIBs are especially useful when managing large amounts of data in one place, loading it into your Workday and non Workday systems, and extracting it to be transferred elsewhere in the cloud.
+EIBs allow you to create internal and external integrations using their pre-built graphical interface.
+EIBs are especially useful when managing large amounts of data in one place, loading it into your Workday and non-Workday systems, and extracting it to be transferred elsewhere in the cloud.

 Workday Studio allows users to build, manage, and deploy more complex integrations by offering a graphical design environment with more functional areas.
 Because of its increased capabilities, features, and included elements of graphical design, Workday Studio is able to handle more complex and custom integrations to meet all your needs in a single system.

 Workday Studio Highlights: